Coffee production in Brazil: History

-The Zona da Mata Mineira district grew 90% of the coffee in Minas Gerais region during the 1880s and 70% during the 1920s.
-Most of the workers were black men, including both slaves and free.
-Increasingly Italian, Spanish and Japanese immigrants provided the expanded labor force.
-The railway system was built to haul the coffee beans to market, but it also provided essential internal transportation for both freight and passengers, as well as develop a large skilled labor force.
+The Zona da Mata Mineira district grew 90% of the coffee in Minas Gerais during the 1880s and 70% during the 1920s.
+Most of the workers were black men, with some being enslaved and some being free.
+Increasingly Italian, Spanish and Japanese immigrants provided the expanding labor force.
+A railway system was built to transport the coffee beans to market, but it also provided essential internal transportation for both freight and passengers, as well as to develop a large skilled labor force.
 The growing coffee industry attracted millions of immigrants and transformed São Paulo from a small town to the largest industrial center in the developing world.
-The city's population of 30,000 in the 1850s grew to 70,000 in 1890 and 240,000 in 1900.
-With one million inhabitants in the 1930s São Paulo surpassed Rio de Janeiro as the country's largest city and most important industrial center.
+The city's population of 30,000 in the 1850s grew to 70,000 in 1890 and 240,000 by 1900.
+With one million inhabitants in the 1930s, São Paulo surpassed Rio de Janeiro as the country's largest city and most important industrial center.

 By the early 20th century, coffee accounted for 16% of Brazil's gross national product, and three-fourths of its export earnings.
-The growers and exporters played major roles in politics; however historians are debating whether or not they were the most powerful actors in the political system.
-The February 1906 Taubaté Agreement is a clear example of the high influence on federal politics São Paulo gained from the coffee production.
-Overproduction had decreased the price of coffee, and to protect the coffee industry – and the interests of the local coffee elite – the government was to control the price by buying abundant harvests and sell it at the international market at a better opportunity.
-The scheme sparked a temporary rise in the price and promoted the continued expansion of the coffee production.
+Both growers and exporters played a major role in politics; however, historians debate whether or not they were indeed the most powerful actors in the political system.
+The February 1906 Taubaté Agreement is a clear example of the large political influence São Paulo wielded owing to its role in the coffee trade.
+Overproduction had decreased the price of coffee, and to protect the coffee industry – and the interests of the local coffee elite – the government was to control the price by buying abundant harvests and selling the beans on the international market at a better opportunity.
+The scheme sparked a temporary rise in the price and promoted the continued expansion of coffee production.
 The valorization scheme was successful from the perspective of the planters and the Brazilian state, but led to a global oversupply and increased the damages from the crash during the Great Depression in the 1930s.

-In the 1920s, Brazil was a nearly monopolist of the international coffee market and supplied 80% of the world's coffee.
-Since the 1950s, the country's market share steadily declined due to increased global production.
+In the 1920s, Brazil had a near monopoly of the international coffee market, supplying 80% of the world's coffee.
+Since the 1950s, the country's market share has steadily declined due to increased global production.
 Despite a falling share and attempts by the government to decrease the export sector's dependency on a single crop, coffee still accounted for 60% of Brazil's total exports as late as 1960.